ITA Language Screening Frequently Asked Questions

 Why must only International TAs have their language skills screened?
 Why not all TAs?

 The purpose of the TA language screening is NOT to screen for teaching ability, but to screen for the types of English language abilities needed by TAs.
-Thus, we screen for the ability to present information and to interact extemporaneously with undergraduate students.
+Thus, we screen for the ability to present information and to interact with undergraduate students.
 TAs must demonstrate the level of English language fluency and comprehensibility needed to ensure quality undergraduate education.

-The TA screening is required by Kentucky State law (KRS 164.297) and University of Kentucky Administrative Regulations (AR 5.3).
+The international TA screening is required by Kentucky State law (KRS 164.297) and University of Kentucky Administrative Regulations (AR 5.3).

 What does the TA language screening decision have to do with the TA's assignment in the department?